HARO Link Building: How to Get Links from Top Media

 - Social media profiles (e.g., LinkedIn, Twitter)

-The above list should cover you for pretty much anything a journalist might ask for.
+The above list should cover you for anything a journalist might ask.

 Tracking your media mentions

 When you log into your HARO dashboard and click on “My Pitches,” you’ll find a dashboard that shows the status of your pitches (i.e., accepted, declined, or unknown).
 This would be useful if it weren’t because most journalists don’t bother marking pitches as accepted or declined.
 In addition, many journalists won’t notify you even if they use your pitch.
 So you’ll need to track your mentions manually.